-- (a) It will meet the minimum development standards established for a single dwelling or such higher standards as Council may require. - (b) It will be designed and maintained to a high standard with regard to safety, appearance, and compatibility with surrounding land uses. - (c) It will provide for adequate off-street parking so as to not result in traffic or parking problems. - (d) It will meet such other conditions that are deemed necessary by Council. - (e) No change in the type or scale of the use will be permitted except in accordance with a new development permit and conditions set by Council.
+- (a) It will meet the development standards established for a single dwelling or such higher standards as Council may require. - (b) It will be designed and maintained to a high standard with respect to safety, appearance, mobility for disabled persons, and compatibility with surrounding land uses. - (c) It will provide for adequate off-street parking in accordance with the Town's parking standards (See Schedule D) so as to not result in traffic or parking problems. - (d) It will meet such other conditions that are deemed necessary by Council.

+(e) No change in the type or scale of the use will be permitted except in accordance with a new development permit and conditions set by Council.